collective/Products.PDBDebugMode/README.txt

 Debug View
 ----------

-Additionaly, a view named 'pdb' is registered for all objects that will simply raise an exception leaving you with the current context to inspect.
+Additionally, a view named 'pdb' is registered for all objects that will simply raise an exception leaving you with the current context to inspect.
 Use it for example by calling http://localhost:8080/Plone/foo/@@pdb.